tdviet/fedcloudclient-old/README.rst

 3. The *fedcloud* client fails with error message *"Site XX or VO YY not found"* but they do exist.

-  Site configurations may be incomplete.
+  Site configurations at `GitHub <https://github.com/EGI-Foundation/fedcloud-catchall-operations/tree/master/sites>`_ may be incomplete.
 Check the site configurations stored in *~/.fedcloud-site-config/* if the VOs are included.
-Execute *"fedcloud endpoint projects --site SITE --checkin-access-token ACCESS_TOKEN"* to find project IDs and add the VOs to site configuration manually.
+If not, you can ask site admins to fix site configuration.
+You can also execute *"fedcloud endpoint projects --site SITE --checkin-access-token ACCESS_TOKEN"* to find project IDs in the site and add the VOs to local site configuration on your machine manually.

 4. I would like to add supports for additional sites/VOs/identity providers that are not parts of EGI Federated Cloud.